by Sharon Henry

 Cage Diving With Great White Sharks

 For the adventurous bucket-list- types, cage diving with Great Whites is up there with the extreme options and Cape Town, well Gansbaai (2 hours drive out of the city) is the shark capital of the world.
-And check this, the winter months (end May to August) have a higher probability of sightings so cage diving with Great White Sharks is perfect as one of the things to do in Cape Town during winter.
+And check this, the winter months (end May to August) have a higher probability of sightings so cage diving with Great White Sharks is perfect as one of the top things to do in Cape Town during winter.
 It’s such a rush!

 Green Market Square

-Craftwork in Cape Town is phenomenal and the stalls in Green Market Square showcases African talent to the max with wooden carvings, paintings, beadwork, tin art, leather goods and fabrics.
-It’s full of colour and is the perfect place to browse and pick up souvenirs at bargain prices.
-Be warned, vendors won’t want you to pass by without tempting you to buy, it’s all part of the culture of Green Market Square so don’t be intimidated, get your game face on to search out a bargain and support the local artists.
+Craftwork in Cape Town is phenomenal and the stalls in Green Market Square showcases talent to the max with African wooden carvings, paintings, beadwork, tin art, wire work, leather goods and fabrics.
+It’s full of colour and is the perfect place to browse, buy African artwork and pick up Cape Town souvenirs at bargain prices.
+Be warned, vendors won’t want you to pass by without tempting you to buy, it’s all part of the culture of Green Market Square so don’t be intimidated.
+Get your game face on to search out a bargain and support the local artists.

 Burg St & Longmarket Street, Cape Town City Centre.